DesarrolloUnivalle/Desarrollo3/sistema-gestion-ordenes/backend/api-gateway/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.microservice.gateway.api-gateway' is invalid and this project uses 'com.microservice.gateway.api_gateway' instead.
+* The original package name 'co.edu.univalle.api-gateway' is invalid and this project uses 'co.edu.univalle.api_gateway' instead.

 # Getting Started